nickjj/ansible-fail2ban/README.md

     logpath: /var/log/auth.log

     # How many times can they try before getting banned?
-    # OPTIONAL: Defaults to 6.
+    # OPTIONAL: Defaults to the default maxretry listed above.
     maxretry: 6

     # What should the default ban action be?